World-Renowned Ophthalmologist to Lead Clinical Development of

 Advanced Therapies to Treat Ocular Diseases

-June 29, 2021 – Seattle, Boston and Tokyo – Edward Holland, MD, has been named chief medical advisor of Aurion Biotech, whose mission is to cure blindness by developing a differentiated platform of advanced therapies to treat ocular diseases.
+June 29, 2021 – Seattle, Boston and Tokyo – Edward Holland, MD, has been named medical advisory board chair of Aurion Biotech, whose mission is to cure blindness by developing a differentiated platform of advanced therapies to treat ocular diseases.
 Dr. Holland will work closely with the Aurion Biotech executive team in advancing its lead candidate, cell therapy for the treatment of corneal endothelial disease, and in helping to expand the company’s platform of advanced therapies.

 “Dr. Holland has been an innovator in corneal surgery for his entire career, which is why he recognized very early on that corneal endothelial cell therapy is a game-changer.
 He has been one of Aurion Biotech’s strongest supporters and we are honored that he’ll deepen his engagement with us,” said Greg Kunst, chief executive officer of Aurion Biotech.
 “It’s nearly impossible to communicate the breadth, depth and impact of his prolific career.
 From his ground-breaking innovations in endothelial keratoplasty and limbal stem cell therapy, to the volume and quality of his publications, to his teaching and mentoring of ophthalmology residents, fellows and colleagues, Dr. Holland’s productivity and accomplishments are astonishing.
 We are gratified and excited that he will help drive innovation at Aurion Biotech.”

 The company’s first candidate is a cell therapy for the treatment of corneal endothelial dysfunction, invented by leading ophthalmic surgeon and research scientist Professor Shigeru Kinoshita and his distinguished colleagues at Kyoto Prefecture University of Medicine (KPUM) in Japan.